ThinkAboutRek/VotingDapp-landingpage/README.md

-# 🗳 Voting DApp - Landing Page
+# 🗳 Votify DApp - Landing Page

-Welcome to the **Voting DApp Landing Page**, a sleek and modern front page built to introduce and onboard users to a decentralized voting platform.
+Welcome to the **Votify DApp Landing Page**, a sleek and modern front page built to introduce and onboard users to a decentralized voting platform.
 Click on Launch Dapp in the navbar to go to the dapp!

 ## 📸 Preview